 Overdrafts aren’t something we plan for nor is it a transaction that we’d ever willingly do.
 However, life being what it is and bills being what they are, they sometimes can’t be avoided.

-While we aren’t keen on overdrafts, it’s still good to have a fallback when we’re strapped for cash.
-It’s therefore useful to know which banks allow overdrafts instantly so you can get cash right away.
+While we aren’t keen on instant overdrafts, it’s still good to have a fallback when we’re strapped for cash.
+It’s therefore useful to know which online banks allow overdrafts instantly so you can get cash right away.

 In this article, we list eight banks that let you overdraft immediately.
 Let’s get started.

 Chime offers a program called SpotMe that offers a bank overdraft limit of up to $200 without overdraft fees.
 Unlike traditional overdraft protection, qualifying Chime members won’t have to worry about overdraft fees when they’re in need of extra cash.

 To be eligible for Chime’s SpotMe program, you’ll need to open a bank account with them and receive deposits worth $200 from the last 34 days.
 As long as you continue to actively loose your chime account you can continue using SpotMe.

 SpotMe only covers debit transactions and cash withdrawals.

 PNC Bank approves overdrafts on a case-to-case basis.
 Even if you enrolled for overdraft coverage, PNC will not automatically approve them.
 This means that you can’t expect to withdraw an extra $30 from the ATM any time you want.

 Though approval isn’t guaranteed, PNC Bank offers overdraft coverage for check transactions, automated bill payments, and payments from your checking account that use your bank account number.